 It’s a design intent of Vulkan that submit is supposed to be very cheap.
 The heavy lifting is done at command buffer construction time, so the expected model for a given render target is to multi-thread the command buffer construction like crazy, but then if you marshal all of those and have a single thread submit them, that’s not going to hurt you.
 It’s not going to be the top pull.

 Also, If an application remains single threaded, you can still expect CPU performance improvements and the stuttering improvements and so on that Vulkan offers.
 Multi-thread it is not a requirement to reap the benefits of Vulkan.

-There are excellent debugging capabilities provided by tools such as the LunarG SDK, and we look forward to other products from the community.
-In particular, RenderDoc (included in the LunarG SDK) is the best tool currently available for it.
+There are excellent debugging capabilities provided by tools included in the LunarG SDK, and we look forward to other products from the community.
+In particular, RenderDoc (included in the LunarG SDK) is the best tool currently available for debugging.

 If you use them wisely, there are certainly things there that desktop GPUs can take advantage of.
 It’s not a mobile-only feature.